scriptfoundry/CompassDemo/README.md

     $color4: #FFDA96;
     $color5: #64876C;

-Now we can use these colour variables
+Now we can use these colour variables in place of hard-coded variables.
+For example:

+    body {
+	    background-color: $color1;
+	    color: $color2;
+	    border: 1px solid $color3;
+    }

 #### Tip: